 I crashed the audition for Alabama Shakespeare Festival’s professional actor training program – and got in.
 I got paid to go to school, received a Master’s degree, my equity card, and met the love of my life, Liz.
 After grad school I backpacked through Italy for three months; then Chile for another month.
 It was life changing and awesome – I was able to go to the places Shakespeare wrote about, and see Pablo Neruda’s houses on the other side of the Atlantic.
 I ate incredible food, grew a huge beard, climbed a volcano, went to wine festivals, saw great theatre, and rode horses on the beach.
 The next adventure was NYC.
 We lived in Queens for five years.
 Gigs came and went.
 New York was great; filled with highs and lows and friends and inspiration and hustle.
 We loved it.
 We still do, and get back to New York a couple times a year.

-Two years ago we relocated to the south.
-First to Atlanta, and now in Nashville.
-Liz is on her way to becoming a Nurse-Midwife while attending Vanderbilt’s grad program as I ply my trade here – and am working like crazy.
-I’ve been in Feature films, indies, a TV Movie, shot a large co-star role for an ABC pilot, and fit in some plays at my favorite place to be onstage; the Tony Award winning Actors Theatre of Louisville.
-This last year I’ve spread my wings and become a contributing writer for Showfax, played the lead in a dramatic short STILL HERE (Nashville Film Festival), and guest starred on AMC’s The Walking Dead.
-I’m excited about 2013 and can’t wait for more chances to work with talented people, go hiking with my wife and dogs, and enjoy a cigar on my porch.
+Three years ago we relocated to Nashville.
+In December, Liz graduated with her Masters in Nursing from Vanderbilt University and is currently at the Vanderbilt Midwives practice.
+Since our big move I’m working like crazy.
+I’ve been in Feature films, Indies, hit TV shows (Guest Starring on THE WALKING DEAD), a TV Movie, and fit in some plays at two of favorite places to be onstage; the Tony Award winning Actors Theatre of Louisville and Geva Theatre Center.
+This last year I’ve spread my wings and become a contributing writer for Showfax, played the lead in a dramatic short STILL HERE (Nashville Film Festival), and worked on two features, CBGB and SEARCHING FOR FORTUNE.
+I’m excited about 2014 and can’t wait for more chances to work with talented people, go hiking with my wife and dogs, and enjoy a cigar on my porch.